The Invention of Lying: Development

-Matthew Robinson's script which was titled This Side of Truth at the time, was included in 2007 official Black List of the “most liked” un-produced scripts in Hollywood.
+Matthew Robinson's script which was titled This Side of the Truth at the time, was included in 2007 official Black List of the “most liked” un-produced scripts in Hollywood.
 Robinson and producer Lynda Obst sent Ricky Gervais the script out of the blue in the hopes that it would spark his interest.
 Gervais loved it and eventually flew Robinson to London to retool the script and make the movie.
-Robinson’s original idea for a feature film grew from a skit he wrote about two people on a date who do not have the ability to lie.
+Robinson's original idea for a feature film grew from a skit he wrote about two people on a date who do not have the ability to lie.
 He later expanded on the idea for more skits with the same premise and then adapted them into a full film script.

 Media Rights Capital and Radar Pictures financed the film.
 However, 1821 Pictures sued Radar Pictures for breach of contract over failure to pay a $450,000 production fee.
 Shooting took place primarily in Lowell, Massachusetts; location shoots also took place in Quincy, Andover, North Andover, Sudbury, Tewksbury, Boston, Massachusetts, and Haverhill, Massachusetts.
 Principal photography was completed in June 2008.
 During production the film was originally titled This Side of the Truth, same as the script.